 “While the issues it engages are timely and important, the film’s claim to fame really comes from its terrific accomplishments on every front, from writing and directing to acting and cinematography” – RogerEbert.com.

 “Karam and El Basha (he justifiably won the Best Actor prize at the Venice Film Festival) give the kind of performances that keep you riveted.
 Even at its most blunt and obvious, this is a movie that stumps for empathy.
 Who can argue with that?”- Rolling Stone.

 “Overall The Insult is a compelling, timely movie.
 Doueiri is doing what artists do: Making the personal universal, while at the same time showing the impact a few poorly chosen words can carry”- Arizona Republic.

-ACADEMY AWARD NOMINEE, BEST ANIMATED FEATURE OF 2017
+ACADEMY AWARD NOMINEE, BEST FOREIGN LANGUAGE FILM OF 2017.

 $6.00 adults, $4.00 seniors, $3.00 Clark students, faculty and staff (with ID)

 Monday, May 7: CINEMA 320 GOES ON SUMMER BREAK.
 THANKS FOR 36 YEARS OF YOUR SUPPORT!